 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-When John Wilkins joined Cranleigh in 1936, he was a 14-year-old boy from Horley stepping into a school — and a world — on the brink of great change.
-Just two years later, as Neville Chamberlain returned from Munich with the promise of “peace in our time,” John and his fellow Cranleighans were ordered by the Headmaster to dig trenches on the ground that would one day become the Redgra All-Weather pitch.
+When John joined Cranleigh in 1936, he was a 14-year-old boy from Horley stepping into a school — and a world — on the brink of great change.
+Two years later, before Neville Chamberlain returned from Munich with the promise of “peace in our time,” John and his fellow Cranleighans were ordered by the Headmaster to dig trenches on the ground that at the time was the North field, and now is where the new Sixth Form Centre, the van Hasselt Centre, and the Emms Centre stand.
 The threat of war was already shaping their daily lives.

 By Christmas of 1938, a severe mumps epidemic closed the school early and sent the boys home.
 It was the first of many interruptions John would face, but he carried with him a resilience that defined his century-long life.